kyle703/KPS/README_BASE_9637.md

 ### Current Commands:
 - list-- lists all possible programs available to run
-- info \[program name\]-- gives a description of the program
+- info {program name}-- gives a description of the program
-- exit/quit-- exits the program
+- exit-- exits the program
-- \[program name\] - runs the specified program

 ### //TODO
 - makefile
-- make Sieve prettier and use bit arrays
+- function pointers
 - view projects by cateogry
 - obviously some solutions